-Swedish Massage, Trigger Point Therapy and simple, effective home care advice in Rossland, British Columbia.
+Swedish Massage and simple, effective home care advice in a quiet, cozy setting in Rossland, British Columbia.

 Excellent pain relief/shoulders and lower back